pgorman/dangerjaunt/dangerjaunt.md

 AC: 14 HD: 3 (CR 9) Move: 9'' Attacks: level drain

-Only magic or silver weapons harm them, and they're immune to sleep or charm spells.
+Only magic or silver weapons harm them, and they're immune to _Sleep_ or _Charm_ spells.
 Anyone killed or completely level drained (1 level per hit) by a wight becomes one.

 ### Wraith ###